UOB-AI/UOB-AI.github.io/pages/login.md

 permalink: login.html
 summary: Instructions on how to log in to the cluster
 ---

-{% include warning.html content="Currently the lab is accessible only in UOB network or through VPN, public access will be provided in the future." %}

 # SSH
 The cluster can be accessed through SSH protocol: